arduino/arduino-create-agent/README.md

 ## Contributing
 ### Submitting an issue

 When submitting a new issue please search for duplicates before creating a new one.
-Help up with useful context and information.
+Help us by providing  useful context and information.
 Please attach the output of the commands running at the debug console or attach [crash reports](https://github.com/arduino/arduino-create-agent/wiki/How-to-use-crashreport-functionality) if useful.

 ### Submitting a pull request
 We are glad you want to contribute with code: that's the best way to help this software.